kumar303/web-ext-talk/www/index.md

 # Contributor types:

 * Feature X is broken
-* I want feature X
+* I want feature Y
 * I want to learn cool stuff!
 * This is fun!